The video experts blog

 How a Broadcast Live Stream Works

 Broadcast live streaming isn’t too different from broadcasting over television networks.
-For sports, it all begins with multiple camera angles connected to a studio or mobile location where an engineer live-switches between various feeds.
+For sports, it all begins with multiple camera angles connected to a studio or mobile location.
+There, an engineer live-switches between various feeds.

 This master feed is delivered to an encoding device, either a dedicated live stream hardware encoder or a laptop running encoding software.
 This device encodes the live stream to a format suitable for transmission over the Internet and uploads it to your live stream host server network.

-Streaming as a service also provides a scalable cloud-based architecture which can adapt to whatever size audience your event is able to attract.
-Thus, for small events, there is no overcharging, and for major successes, the delivery system can dynamically bring in more servers to continue delivering files with minimal lagging and disruption to the stream.
+The Streaming as a Service (SaaS) model also provides a scalable cloud-based architecture, which can adapt to any audience size.
+Thus, for small events, there is no overcharging.
+For major successes, on the other hand, the delivery system can dynamically bring in more servers to continue delivering files with minimal lagging and disruption to the stream.

 The Future of Sports Broadcasting

-More and more people are “cutting the cord,” or doing away with cable subscriptions, and moving to a completely Internet-based entertainment approach.
-This process is moving slow for now, but it certainly represents the future.
-Young people are much less likely to subscribe to cable or satellite TV, and much more likely to use streaming media services.
+More and more people are “cutting the cord,” or doing away with cable subscriptions, and moving to an internet-based entertainment approach.
+This process is still in progress for now, but it certainly represents the very near future.
+Young people today are much less likely to subscribe to cable or satellite TV, and much more likely to use streaming media services.

-Increasingly, businesses are catching on.
-Yahoo, for example, is streaming a free Major League Baseball game every day for the 2016 season.
+Increasingly, businesses are catching on as well.
+Yahoo, for example, began streaming a free Major League Baseball game every day for the 2016 season.
 Twitter has also followed, getting a contract with the National Football League to live stream Thursday Night Football games.

 The trend is clear: streaming is the future of media and entertainment, and that includes live stream sports events.
 This trend is still in its early stages, but early adopters tend to reap benefits.
 So, what are you waiting for?
 Charge full-speed into the end zone and start live streaming sports today!